-- See the Diocesan and CofE websites in Appendix C - Churchcare www.churchcare.co.uk/ national support for the care of buildings - www.parishresources.org.uk/ has national resources including things for the PCC, church administrators, finance, buildings, people management etc. Includes downloadable forms you may need.
+- See the Diocesan and CofE websites in Appendix C - ChurchCare churchcare.co.uk/ national support for the care of buildings - parishresources.org.uk/ has national resources including things for the PCC, church administrators, finance, buildings, people management etc. Includes downloadable forms you may need.